Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 1. Easy Takeoffs

 What it is.
 A browser-based takeoff tool built for the Mac, iPad, and cross-device workflow.
-Upload a PDF, set the scale (or let auto detection handle it), and start measuring lengths, areas, and counts.
+Upload a PDF, set the scale (or confirm the one auto detection reads for you), and start measuring lengths, areas, and counts, with true curved segments for radius work.
+Search any sheet for text, scanned pages included, or box one symbol and let symbol search return confirmed matches checked by default for optional review before bulk addition.
 Snap to content locks your cursor to walls and corners as you draw so measurements land on the actual lines drafted by the architect.
 Cloud sync between Mac, iPad, and any device with a browser is automatic.

-Price. $35 per month or $299 per year.
-Two-week free trial with no credit card required.
-The annual plan saves about 30% versus monthly.
+Price. $39 per month or $399 per year.
+14-day free trial with no credit card required.
+The annual plan saves about 15% versus monthly, or $69 a year.

 Platform.
 Browser-based on Mac, iPad, iPhone, Chromebook, and Windows.
 No install, no virtualization, no Windows license required.